This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Surgery may be needed to relieve muscle tension, improve movement, and prevent further muscle and bone problems.

-How can I help my child reach his physical and mental potential?
+How can I help my child reach his or her physical and mental potential?

 - Proper nutrition will help keep your child healthy.
-Specialists may also help your child with swallowing or feeding problems so he can get the nutrients he needs.
+Specialists may also help your child with swallowing or feeding problems so he or she can get the nutrients he or she needs.

-- Frequent checkups with your child's caregiver will be needed to monitor your child's growth, development, and general health.
+- Frequent checkups with your child's healthcare provider will be needed to monitor your child's growth, development, and general health.
 This will help find early signs or symptoms of CP.
 Your child will need regular physical, hearing, and eye exams.

 - Support devices such as splints, braces, or a wheelchair may be needed to help your child move around.